HTML Navigation – Java Examples

 4// Initialize a document from the prepared code

-7 // Get the reference to the first child (first SPAN) of the BODY
+7// Get the reference to the first child (first <span>) of the document body

-11 // Get the reference to the second SPAN element
+12// Get the reference to the second <span> element

 For the more complicated scenarios, when you need to find a node based on a specific pattern (e.g., get the list of headers, links, etc.), you can use a specialized TreeWalker or NodeIterator object with a custom Filter implementation.